Find us on Facebook

 Lorrie Clarke, John Clarke, June Neame, John Moore, Ruth Moore

-At the Summer Show this year, 2018, we were delighted that five of the orignal club founders, who are all still active members, came along to show their support!
+At the 2018 Summer Show we were delighted that five of the orignal club founders, who are all still active members, came along to show their support!

 Of the original founders sadly Lionel Clark, passed away in September 2017 aged 90.
 His knowledge and enthusiasm was an inspiration to all, a true horticulturalist involved in trialing new varieties and we still see his work at the Cambridge Botanical Garden to this day and other important gardens.
 He was instrumental in forming the club’s successful Neame Cup Quiz team, see the news article above, his knowledge of plants being encyclopaedic.
 Always a keen competitor at shows and always encouraging others to ‘have a go’.
 A kind and generous man remembered fondly.